-Odds are you’ve heard of the Elliott Wave Theory, which is often discussed in the same breath as Fibonacci Patterns.
-The Elliott Wave Theory was developed all the way back in the 1920s by American accountant and author Ralph Nelson Elliott—hence the name.
-He believed that stock markets traded in cycles that were repetitive.
-This was a revolutionary way of thinking at the time because among 1920s traders, the stock market was considered to be chaotic.
-Since then, the Elliott Wave Theory has been able to gain traction as a market analysis method within the world of forex.
+Odds are that you’ve heard of the Elliott Wave Theory, which is often discussed in the same breath as Fibonacci patterns.
+The Elliott Wave Theory was developed back in the 1920s by American accountant and author Ralph Nelson Elliott—hence the name.
+He believed that stock markets traded in repetitive cycles.
+This was a revolutionary way of thinking at the time because, among 1920s traders, the stock market was considered to be chaotic.
+Since then, the Elliott Wave Theory has gained traction as a market analysis method within the world of forex.

 Following the Wave

 The Elliott Wave Theory proposed the idea that market cycles actually resulted from the reactions of investors to outside influences or the psychology of the masses at that time.
 Elliott found that the downward and upward swings of mass psychology always had a repetitive pattern, which he termed “waves.”
 This theory is based somewhat on the Dow Theory, which also suggests that the market moves in waves.

 However, due to their fractal nature, Elliott broke down and analyzed markets in detail far greater than Dow was able to.
 Fractals, it should be noted, are structures that infinitely repeat themselves as they get smaller, and Elliott discovered that the patterns of stock trading operated in the same manner.
 What this essentially meant for Elliott was that he could look at how these patterns repeated and then apply them as a predictive indicator.

 Breaking Down the Principle

 The Elliott Wave Theory can take the form of various wave degrees, but for now, let’s look at the most common one: Minor waves effectively epitomize the foundation and principle behind the theory.